AI Data Operations · Pricing Intelligence 2026

 Data Security and Compliance Infrastructure

-ISO 27001 certification or alignment, HIPAA-compliant data handling for medical datasets, and GDPR-aligned data processing are non-negotiable for enterprise clients.
-Ask for documentation, not just claims.
+ISO 27001 alignment, HIPAA-aligned data handling for medical datasets, and GDPR-aligned data processing are non-negotiable for enterprise clients.
+Ask for documented evidence of alignment, not just vendor claims.
+All Precise BPO Solution projects are ISO 27001, HIPAA, and GDPR aligned.

 The Question That Separates Good Vendors From the Rest

 Ask any prospective vendor: "What is your inter-annotator agreement measurement process, and what kappa score do you target?"
-A vendor without a clear answer to this question does not have a mature quality control framework — regardless of what their marketing materials say about accuracy.
-This single question filters out the majority of low-quality vendors in the market.
+A vendor without a clear answer does not have a mature quality control framework — regardless of what their marketing materials say.
+This single question filters out the majority of low-quality vendors in the annotation market.

-Precise BPO Solution — 10+ years in data operations, established 2008 — applies a six-layer annotation governance framework across all enterprise projects.
+Precise BPO team applies a six-layer annotation governance framework across all enterprise projects.
 Our IAA target is κ ≥ 0.85, with an alert threshold at κ < 0.80 that triggers immediate calibration review.
-Across 500K+ audited annotations, our framework has consistently achieved annotation inconsistency rates below 2.1%.
-View our full data labeling services →
+Across 500K+ audited annotations, our framework has consistently achieved annotation inconsistency rates below 2.1% with 99.8% accuracy.
+For teams comparing vendors before committing, our top data annotation companies guide gives a balanced view of how leading providers differ on quality, pricing transparency, and domain specialisation.
+Explore Precise BPO's full data labeling service portfolio →

-For specific annotation services: bounding box annotation, semantic segmentation, polygon annotation, medical AI annotation, automotive annotation, text annotation, 3D cuboid annotation, and retail AI annotation.
+For specific annotation services: object detection bounding box services, pixel-level segmentation services, polygon annotation, medical AI annotation, automotive annotation, text annotation, 3D cuboid annotation, and retail AI annotation.

 Get Exact Pricing for Your Dataset